 If any of the three are tripped, reset them.
-If they continue to trip, contact the Oliver Travel Trailer Technical support department or a qualified RV service center for assistance.
+If they continue to trip, contact your nearest Oliver dealer or a qualified RV service center for assistance.

 When it's time to charge your mobile phones or tablets, you will find charging stations located throughout the interior of your trailer.
 Each charging station is equipped with one 12-volt plug-in and two USB plug-ins.